Sidney Nolan: Years at Heide (1941–1947)

 Nolan was a close friend of the arts patrons John and Sunday Reed, and is regarded as one of the leading figures of the so-called "Heide Circle" that also included Albert Tucker, Joy Hester, Arthur Boyd and John Perceval.
 Boyd and Perceval were members of the Boyd artistic family who were centred at "Open Country", Murrumbeena.

 In 1938, he met and married his first wife, graphic designer Elizabeth Paterson, with whom he had a daughter, but his marriage soon broke up because of his increasing involvement with the Reeds.
 He joined the Angry Penguins in the 1940s, after deserting from the army during World War II; he was an editor of the Angry Penguins magazine and painted the cover for the Ern Malley edition published in June 1944.
 The Ern Malley hoax poems were seen by Nolan and Sunday Reed as being uncannily prescient in touching on their own personal circumstances.
 The Malley poems remained a real presence to him throughout his life.
 He painted and drew hundreds of Malley-themed works and in 1975 said it inspired him to paint his first Ned Kelly series: "It made me take the risk of putting against the Australian bush an utterly strange object."

 He lived for some time at the Reeds' home, "Heide" outside Melbourne (now the Heide Museum of Modern Art).
 Here he painted the first of his famous, iconic "Ned Kelly" series, reportedly with input from Sunday Reed.
 Nolan also conducted an open affair with Sunday Reed but subsequently married John Reed's sister, Cynthia in 1948 after Sunday refused to leave her husband.
 He had lived in a ménage à trois with the Reeds for several years and after his marriage, he continued to see them and visited Heide at least once during their lifetimes.
 The years there together have been seen as a dominating factor in the subsequent lives of them all.

 In November 1976, Cynthia Nolan ended her life by taking an overdose of sleeping pills in a London hotel.
-In 1978, Nolan married Mary Boyd (1926–2016), youngest daughter within the Boyd family and previously married to John Perceval.
+In 1978, Nolan married Mary Boyd (1926–2016), youngest daughter within the Boyd family and previously married to John Perceval, who was the last surviving member of the Angry Penguins at the time of his death in October 2000.